Nia Imara: Career

 From 2014 to 2017, Imara was the inaugural postdoctoral fellow in the Future Faculty Leaders program at Harvard University.
 Her postdoctoral research focused on giant molecular clouds, the birth sites of stars, and the properties and cosmological effects of galactic and intergalactic dust.
 She used the world's largest fully steerable radio telescope, the Robert C. Byrd Green Bank Telescope, to conduct her research.

 In 2017, she was appointed as the John Harvard Distinguished Science Fellow and the Harvard FAS Dean's Postdoctoral Fellow at the Harvard–Smithsonian Center for Astrophysics.
-Imara works with the Banneker Institute at Harvard, and is a member of the Breakthrough Starshot research team.
 Her work investigates the structure and evolution of stellar nurseries in both the Milky Way Galaxy and other galaxies throughout the universe, and she has developed a model that connects galaxy mass, star formation rates and dust temperatures.

-In Fall 2020, Imara joined the faculty in the Astronomy and Astrophysics Department at the University of California, Santa Cruz.
+In fall 2020, Imara joined the faculty in the Astronomy and Astrophysics Department at the University of California, Santa Cruz.
+Imara is an assistant professor of astronomy & astrophysics at UC Santa Cruz.

 Together with Rosanne Di Stefano, Imara proposed a method for detecting exoplanets in X-ray binary star systems.
 Imara, Di Stefano, and their other collaborators found evidence, using the Chandra X-Ray Observatory, of a potential planet passing in front of a star that is 28 million light-years away in the M51 galaxy.
 Their findings were published to Nature Astronomy in an October 2021 paper entitled "A possible planet candidate in an external galaxy detected through X-ray transit."
 If the findings are confirmed, this would represent the first sighting of a planet outside of our Milky Way Galaxy.

-Activism & Community Engagement
+To help visualize molecular clouds, Imara has developed a way to use "high-resolution bitmap-based three-dimensional (3D) printing" to create handheld models for teaching and outreach.
+These models, according to CNET, are "polished, baseball-size orbs that look like oversized marbles with swirling patterns inside."
+Models in 3D are better than 2D images because, says Imara, "when we’re looking at a flat picture, we often can’t tell how far a certain structure extends into the depth of the cloud.
+But when we have a tool like this 3D-printed object, it’s inherently interactive, and we can see a structure sort of winding its way through the cloud."